racket/racket/racket/src/README.txt

    run `configure` again (with no arguments) in a "local" subdirectory to create a build for the current platform.

+An additional flag is needed for building Racket CS, unless the flag `--enable-racket=auto` is used:

+ * `--enable-scheme=DIR`, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system.

-Some less commonly needed `configure` flags for Racket BC:
+Some less commonly needed `configure` flags are for Racket BC:

  * `--enable-stackup`, if the target platform`s stack grows up.